What is Mourning Jewelry? A Closer Look

 Hair Keepsake Mourning Ring by Ashley Lozano Jewelry.
 See it here.

-Do you want to keep it dainty for everyday wear?
 This mourning ring can be personalized with a few strands of hair of a loved one or pet you want to hold dear forever.
 It is handcrafted to perfection and designed on a classic round center stone.
 Different colors can be used as the gem’s background to add a touch of personal style.

 circle mourning locket